 Male Pattern Hair Loss: Why Do You Lose Hair?

-Hair growth occurs in a cycle.
-The cycle consists of three main phases: anagen, catagen, and telogen.
-Anagen is the active growth phase where hair follicle is produced from RNA and DNA.
-It is in this phase that hair follicle proliferate and differentiate.
-Followed by anagen phase, is catagen, a period of controlled regression of the hair follicle.
-Consequently, the hair follicle undergoes telogen phase, where the follicle is in a resting state.
+Hair growth occurs in a cycle that consists of three main phases: anagen, catagen, and telogen.
+Anagen is the active growth phase where hair follicle are produced from RNA and DNA.
+It is in this phase that hair follicles proliferate and differentiate.
+Catagen is a period of controlled regression of the hair follicle.Lastly, the hair follicle undergoes the telogen phase, where the follicle is in a resting state.

 In another form, especially seen in women, we may see sudden balding in irregular patches on the scalp known as alopecia areata.
 In most of these cases, the bodies nervous system may have been injured in some way, causing the affected area to be poorly nourished.
 Read more about Men hair loss.